Intestinal infection: Symptoms, Causes & Treatment

 Treatment options

-Treatment for bowel infections is aimed at relieving symptoms.
+Treatment for intestinal infections is aimed at relieving symptoms.
 Patients are advised to rest, drink plenty of fluids and eat light meals or snacks that are easy to digest, like cooked white rice, unseasoned white meat, and strained fruit juices.
+Read more about what to eat for diarrhea and which foods you should avoid.

 In addition, you should also avoid anti-diarrhea medication, as these can interfere with elimination of the infectious agent.
-Using these types of medications can prolong symptoms and lead to complications.
+Using these types of medications can prolong symptoms and lead to complications, which is why you should consult your doctor before taking any diarrhea medicine

 In some cases, the doctor may prescribe medication, like antibiotics for bacterial infections or analgesics for abdominal discomfort.
 Probiotics may also be recommended to replenish bacterial flora and give the intestines an extra boost to treat the infection.